 “No!
 Gary, please, no. Please take me home, please.
 I don’t want to go out there.
 Let’s don’t go out there.”
 Penny said.
 She made her eyes extra big at him.
 Another scream split the clearing at the edge of the trees.

-“Yeah, man, let’s just go.
+“Yeah, man, let’s go.
 You can’t see shit out there anyway.
-We parked next to you guys, we’ll race you back to town.”
+We parked next to you guys.
+We’ll race you back to town.”
 Willie tugged at the bottle again.

 “Hey!
 I said, Hey, out there!
 Come on out and show yourself!”
 Gary yelled.